-These substances may be available in supplemental form.
-Cannabinoids may also be derived from smoking marijuana in nontraditional forms.
-A 2013 study in the journal Substance Abuse found that people who smoke marijuana via vaporizers gained more benefits from the plant with less lung-irritating smoke.
+Cannabinoids may be available in the form of supplements.
+These substances may also be derived from smoking marijuana in nontraditional forms.
+A 2013 study in the journal Substance Abuse found that people who smoke marijuana using vaporizers gained more benefits from the plant with less lung-irritating smoke.

-When you smoke marijuana, there are components called bullae that can build up in your lungs.
-These are large air sacs that can eventually disrupt your breathing.
+When you smoke marijuana, large air sacs called bullae may start to develop in your lungs.
+These can eventually disrupt your breathing.
 According to the American Thoracic Society, you’re at an increased risk of developing bullae from smoking marijuana if you’re under the age of 45.